cutting-room-floor/mapbox-gl-cocoa/FAQ.md

 The library is [open source](https://github.com/mapbox/mapbox-gl-cooca) right now, but an official, production-recommended release will come later in 2014.

+### What iOS versions will be supported?

+Mapbox GL currently supports iOS 7 and later.
+This will continue to be the case.
+MBXMapKit also supports iOS 7 and greater, but this does mean that moving from the iOS SDK will leave behind iOS 5 and 6.

 ### Will the API be similar to the Mapbox iOS SDK/MBXMapKit/MapKit?

 Yes.
 We are shooting for bringing the Mapbox GL API in line with Apple's MapKit for the easiest transition ability.